isdelr/tmodloaderconfig-redux/README.md

     docker compose up -d --build
     ```
     -   `-d`: Runs the server in the background (detached mode).
-    -   `--build`: Builds the Docker image.
-You should use this on the first run and whenever you change the `TML_VERSION` or update the `manage-tModLoaderServer.sh` script.
+    -   `--build`: This should be used on the first run and whenever you change the `Dockerfile` or `entrypoint.sh`.

 5.  **Access the Server Console**:
-    To interact with the server console (e.g., to issue commands), run:
+    To interact with the server console, run:
     ```bash
     docker attach tmodloader_server
     ```
-    To detach without stopping the server, press `Ctrl+P` followed by `Ctrl+Q`.
+    To detach without stopping the server, press `Ctrl+P` then `Ctrl+Q`.

 6.  **Stopping the Server**:
     To stop the server, run: